 - Carthage College

-Gregory W. Baer is Chair of the Modern Languages Deparment and an Associate Professor of Modern Languages.
+Gregory W. Baer is Chair of the Modern Languages Deparment and a Professor of Modern Languages.
 He joined the Carthage faculty in 1996.

 Prof. Baer’s teaching and scholarship center on two primary areas: 20th century German culture and foreign language pedagogy.
 As a Germanist he has focused on the literary and filmic writings of Jurek Becker and has taught, published, and presented on representations of the Holocaust, East German film, and German identity.
 Prof. Baer’s scholarly work in the realm of pedagogy focuses on the use of communicative theories in the teaching of vocabulary.
 In 2011, Baer was honored with Carthage’s Distinguished Teacher Award.

 A recipient of grants from the German Academic Exchange Service (DAAD) and a two-time Fulbright Fellow, Prof. Baer has studied and done archival research in Munich, Potsdam and Berlin, and lived in Germany for more than 12 years.
 He has also mentored several student researchers who have won DAAD and Fulbright grants to teach, study, and research in Germany.
 He is also passionate about helping students pursue grants and fellowship and has worked with several German majors who have competed successful in national competitions for DAAD Undergraduate Scholarships (to help finance study abroad) and Fulbright Teaching Assistantships in Germany (for teaching English in Germany after graduation from Carthage).

 Baer has held several administrative roles during his time at Carthage, including Director of the Honors Program, Director of Faculty Development, and Coordinator of the Self-Study for Accreditation.
 He continues to lead New Faculty Orientation and helps to integrate new professors into their new roles at Carthage.